-Strangely enough, it seems as though many gurus actually agree on the basics of functionality, usability and aesthetics required for making an effective mobile application.
-Here I’ve gathered up what I think are the best practices of mobile app design and applied them to mobile learning and mobile performance support when possible.
+When designing for this medium, consider the functionality, usability and aesthetics required for making an effective mobile application.
+Here I’ve gathered up what I think are the best practices of mobile app design and applied them to mobile learning and mobile performance support.

 1. Use a broad definition of mobile